oakmac/phase2-backend-project-requirements/README.md

 - User actions should trigger [CRUD operations](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) against the database.
   - You must have at least **two** `<form>` submissions that insert or edit data in a database.
+  - The forms should handle input validation and show errors in the UI (if necessary)
   - Do not use AJAX for form submission; use a native HTML `<form>` element
-  - The form should do input validation and show input errors in the UI (if necessary)
-  - This tutorial might be helpful: [Working with forms](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/forms)
+  - This [Working with forms](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/forms) tutorial might be helpful

 - Have at least one AJAX-based GET endpoint that powers a dynamic dropdown or type-ahead component
   - This part will require some client-side JavaScript